Approximate monthly take-home for a single filer with no dependents:

 3 Salary Negotiation Tips

-Curious how your salary instincts compare?
-Try guessing salaries by job title and see how close you get!
+Curious how your salary instincts hold up?
+Try guessing salaries by job title and see how close you land.